singnet/dev-portal/docs/ai-consumers/registry.md

 Registry’s data hierarchy.
 Service developers can (and should) register an organization and then put all of their services underneath it.

-An organization registration record has a name, an owner address (in the identity sense), a collection of member addresses, a collection of services, and a collection of type repositories.
+An organization registration record has a name, an owner address (in the identity sense), a collection of member addresses, a collection of services.
+Its Registry entry contains a name,members, and IPFS hash. the IPFS hash is the link to the metadata file on IPFS , this file has all the necessary information about the recipient address for payment and the storage details to keep track of all off-chain channel state.
 Services and type repositories registered under a given organization are said to be owned by that organization.
-The list of members is a primitive access-management structure; members of an organization can do everything except change the organization owner and delete the organization.
+The list of members is a primitive access-management structure.
+Members of an organization cannot change the organization owner or delete the organization or even update the metadata, members can however create , update and delete services under an organization.
+Organization metadata is described in detail [here](/docs/ai-consumers/organization).

 ### Service
 A service represents a single AI algorithm.
 Its Registry entry contains all the necessary